-We strongly advise all visitors to this site to read our “Disclaimer” for a better understanding of the nature of all PCS Labels.
+We strongly advise all visitors to this site to read our “Disclaimer” for a better understanding of the nature of a PCS Verification.

 Originators or sponsors thinking about seeking an STS verification are advised to inform PCS as soon as possible, by sending an email to email@example.com (for PCS UK) or firstname.lastname@example.org (for PCS EU) setting out the outline of the transaction and likely timing.

 The originator or sponsor should then download the relevant application form, complete and return it to email@example.com or firstname.lastname@example.org well before the expected date of notification to ESMA.
 As the time that will be required to perform any STS verification may vary considerably depending on a constellation of factors, the Applicant should hold discussions with PCS as early as possible to estimate the necessary timeframe.

 To comply with the STS Regulation, PCS will not be able to start work on any transaction without an application form signed by the originator or the sponsor.